QubitPi/hashistack/docs/docs/setup.md

 _The Route 53, in order to promote the best security practices, requires all EC2 instances behind its domain to be accessible at HTTPS_.
-This requires us or hashicorp-aws to install SSL certificates on each deployed EC2 instance, which is why `SSL_CERTIFICATE` and `SSL_CERTIFICATE_KEY` come into play.
+This requires us or hashicorp-aws to install SSL certificates on each deployed EC2 instance, which is why SSL certificate file and SSL certificate key file come into play.

 In order to simply, or better saying promoting best single-responsibility of any cloud application, deployment, _hashicorp-aws assumes application should handle business logics only and not SSL themselves_.
 It therefore let application run under regular and simple HTTP protocol and uses [Nginx reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/) to re-route all HTTPS to HTTP on that application.
-This is the reason `NGINX_CONFIG_FILE` above will be needed.
+This is the reason Nginx config file above will be needed.

-To summarize, we have 3 credentials we need to setup:

-1. **SSL certificate file** We will refer to the contents of this file as **SSL_CERTIFICATE** from now on
-2. **SSL certificate key file** We will refer to the contents of this file as **SSL_CERTIFICATE_KEY** from now on
-3. **Nginx Reverse Proxy Config file** We will refer to the contents of this file as **NGINX_CONFIG_FILE** from now on

-If you are not very familiar with HTTPS/SSL, don't worry, the [next section](#installing-free-ssl-certificates-with-certbot-running-on-nginx) offers a step-by-step guide to help you get the 3 credentials above ready in a minute!
+If you are still not very clear about HTTPS/SSL, don't worry, the [next section](#installing-free-ssl-certificates-with-certbot-running-on-nginx) offers a step-by-step guide to help you get the 3 files ready in a minute!

 :::tip

-If you have your preferred approach or already have the 3 files above ready, please kip the [next section](#installing-free-ssl-certificates-with-certbot-running-on-nginx)
+If you have your preferred approach or already have the 3 files above ready, please skip the [next section](#installing-free-ssl-certificates-with-certbot-running-on-nginx)

 :::

-#### Installing Free SSL Certificates with Certbot running on Nginx
+### Installing Free SSL Certificates with Certbot running on Nginx

 [Let's Encrypt] provides free SSL certificates for our websites to use secure connections.
 [Certbot] is free open source software that allows us to easily create Let's Encrypt SSLs on our Linux server, such as Ubuntu VM.

-##### Installing Certbot on Ubuntu
+#### Installing Certbot on Ubuntu

 We will install Certbot on Ubuntu with _snapd_ using the following steps: